DUET-VLM: Dual stage Unified Efficient Token reduction for VLM Training and Inference: Methodology

 \subsubsection{Motivation for local clustering}

-\paragraph{a.~Semantic misalignment}:~The dominant tokens often correspond to high-activation visual areas which might not be semantically relevant for downstream text-guided task.
+\paragraph{a.~Semantic misalignment.}~The dominant tokens often correspond to high-activation visual areas which might not be semantically relevant for downstream text-guided tasks.

-\paragraph{b.~Information dilution}~When volume of residual tokens is large \ie $ |\Xr| \gg k_2 $, where $\Xr \coloneqq \bX \setminus \Xd $ all visual tokens except $k_1$ dominant tokens, averaging dilutes the semantically informative but low-frequency features.
+\paragraph{b.~Information dilution.}~When the volume of residual tokens is large, \ie $ |\Xr| \gg k_2 $, where $\Xr \coloneqq \bX \setminus \Xd $ all visual tokens except $k_1$ dominant tokens, averaging dilutes the semantically informative but low-frequency features.

 \paragraph{Local Cluster Aggregation.} To address these limitations, we replace global averaging with \emph{local cluster aggregation}.
-Instead of merging all non-dominant tokens into a few global contextual vectors, we partition the residual tokens $\Xr$ into $k_2$ small clusters with centroid $c$ and their neighbors $\{\MN_c\}_{c\in \MC}$ where, each cluster produces one contextual token via local averaging.
-We choose centroids based on ranking of V2V self-attention scores ($\avv$) so as to have a good base to form the context.
+Instead of merging all non-dominant tokens into a few global contextual vectors, we partition the residual tokens $\Xr$ into $k_2$ small clusters with centroid $c$ and their neighbors $\{\MN_c\}_{c\in \MC}$ where each cluster produces one contextual token via local averaging.
+We choose centroids based on the ranking of V2V self-attention scores ($\avv$) to have a good basis for forming the context.
 Importantly, we do \emph{not} increase the number of contextual tokens; instead, we maintain $k_2$, while enforcing a small cluster width $w$, where $w = |\MN_c|$.
-And this has two advantages: (a)~\emph{Aggregation} is performed within a local neighborhood $\MN_c$, preserving fine-grained cues while avoiding dilution by background noise. (b)~Since $w.k_2 < |\Xr|$, the unassigned tokens in $\Xr$ are \emph{dropped} early, effectively removed from the pipeline before entering the language backbone.
+This has two advantages: (a)~\emph{Aggregation} is performed within a local neighborhood $\MN_c$, preserving fine-grained cues while avoiding dilution by background noise. (b)~Since $w.k_2 < |\Xr|$, the unassigned tokens in $\Xr$ are \emph{dropped} early, effectively removed from the pipeline before entering the language backbone.
+For example, with $N{=}576$, $k_1{=}54$, $k_2{=}10$, and $w{=}4$, a total of $576 - 54 - (10 {\cdot} 4) = 482$ tokens are dropped before reaching the language backbone.